HST

-This technique has proven effective for measuring transient junction temperatures in RF devices and in MEMS devices such as ink jet print heads.
+This Transient-IR technique has proven effective for measuring transient junction temperatures in RF devices and in MEMS devices such as ink jet print heads.
 Sensor is appropriate for both front side and backside probing.

-HST Quickly Outputs Temperature vs. Time in Oscilloscope Format
+Transient-IR Quickly Outputs Temperature vs. Time in Oscilloscope Format

 The single element can be digitized at very high rates.